Healthy Homes Assessment Hongoeka

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or the sound of a clear draught emanating from a hole or gap that is, it is probably a gap or hole which needs sealing in the way you can.
-Cracks and gaps that are large should be stopped permanently.
-The gaps that exceed 3mm that allow air to enter or exit into the home need the sealing.
-For example, if an open fireplace isn’t in use it can cause draughts and should be shut from.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air coming in or the air is clear from a gap or hole that is, it’s likely to be a gap or an opening that needs sealing in the way you can.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that let air in or out of the house need the sealing.
+In the case of an open fireplace isn’t in use it can create draughts.
+This must be sealed off.
+Landlords and property managers are accountable for making sure such draughts are eliminated as much as possible.

-There is no require to block holes or gaps in the building.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building as the household is heated and cools to allow them to be closed and opened rather than being stuck.
-We will examine every window and door during your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the structure as the home warms and cools so that they can still be opened and closed rather than securing.
+We will test every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections